wowjeeez/FXmanifest-maker/README.md

 `MANIF:SH` for shared scripts <br>
 `MANIF:FILE` for a standard file (`files`) entry <br>
 `MANIF:UIP` for the UI page <br>
+Javascript example:
+`//MANIF:CL`: will be considered as a client script
 ## Determining entry type from filenames:
 **This feature can be turned off in the settings or while making the manifest** <br>
 If the filename includes: <br>